 The annual hunt, known as the grindadráp, is a local tradition that has been practised for hundreds of years on the Faroe Islands - an archipelago between Iceland and the UK.

-The extent of the last cull was so large - much higher than in previous years - that it appears participants may not have been able to follow regulations to minimise the suffering of the animals.
+Every year the hunt attracts widespread outcry - but this week's grindadráp sparked particular outrage after conservationists said a record number of 1,428 Atlantic white-sided dolphins were slaughtered.
+The extent of the cull was so large - much higher than in previous years - that it appears participants may not have been able to follow regulations to minimise the suffering of the animals.

-Premier Bardur a Steig Nielsen said in a statement a week ago that his government takes this "matter very seriously".
+Faeroese Premier Bardur a Steig Nielsen said in a statement: “We take this matter very seriously.

-"Although these hunts are considered sustainable, we will be looking closely at the dolphin hunts, and what part they should play in Faeroese society," he added.
+"Although these hunts are considered sustainable, we will be looking closely at the dolphin hunts, and what part they should play in Faeroese society."

-The hunt usually sees islanders in boats herd whales into a shallow bay where they are stabbed to death for their meat and blubber.
+The annual grindadráp usually sees islanders in boats herd whales into a shallow bay where they are stabbed to death for their meat and blubber.

 According to Russell Fielding, a US academic who studies grindadráp, the tradition "has provided meat and blubber for human consumption since at least the late 16th century" and is viewed by many as a key part of Faroese culture.

 Grindadráps are regulated by law and the meat and blubber are shared on a community basis.